CSLewin/APBW/mess/Combat Procedure.md

 3. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
 When a foe is out of hits, they're dead (or disabled, if you prefer; see "Strike to Disable").

 4. If an enemy Strikes you, you can pay the momentum to actively defend youself by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that degrades over time).
 If you can't or don't want to actively defend, you can passively defend by paying 1 momentum, even if this leaves you with negative momentum.
 You can also decide to forgo self-defense and rely entirely on your armor.
+- Parry:
-- Parry: Discipline Die + Might (physical) or Lore (magic).
-Steel can only parry steel; magic can only parry magic.
+	- Note: Steel can only parry steel; magic can only parry magic.
-	- Roll: Discipline Die + Might (physical) or Lore (magic) versus 4 + Enemy Attack Skill.
+	- Roll: Discipline Die + Might (physical) or Lore (magic) + extra momentum spent - Enemy Attack Skill; success on a 7 or higher.
-	- Failure: Critically struck by attack (+1 armor die roll)
+	- Failure: Critically struck by attack (the strike gains +1d Danger)
 	- Success: Deflect incoming attack and riposte (gain 4 momentum and may immediately Strike)
 - Dodge:
-	- Roll:
-	- Failure:
+	- Roll: Physical Discipline Die + Grace + extra momentum spent - Enemy Attack Skill; success on a 7 or higher.
+	- Failure: Partial avoidance; any armor die rolls receive a bonus equal to the extra momentum spent on the Dodge active defense
-	- Success:
+	- Success: Attack successfully dodged.
 - Block:
-	- Roll:
+	- Note: Blocking requires a ready shield.
+Steel and magic can block both themselves and each other.
+	- Roll: Shield armor die + Grit (physical) or Lore (magic) + extra momentum spent - Enemy Attack Skill; success on a 2 or higher.
-	- Failure:
+	- Failure: Struck by attack.
-	- Success:
+	- Success: Attack blocked.
+Immediately roll shield armor die.

 5. If you fail or don't bother to defend yourself and the enemy successfully Strikes you, roll your Armor Die.
 Dangerous enemies will impose a negative modifier on this roll; VERY dangerous foes will make you roll more than once.
 If you roll a 1 or lower on your Armor Die, the enemy's blow struck true and you take a hit.
 You can endure a maximum number of hits equal to 2 + 1/2 your level (rounded down) + your Grit stat.